 "Three Magical Miles" measures 8.5" x 11" and is 160 pages.
 Copies are available in Cornell at the Canyon Grocery & Grill, The Old Place, The Cornell Winery, Charm D'Antan and the Rock Store.
 In Agoura Hills, the book is available at Agoura Feed and the Ladyface Ale Companie.

-Mail orders are $22.00 plus $6.00 (U.S. only) for postage.
+Mail orders are $22.00 plus $7.50 (U.S. only) for a padded envelope and USPS Priority Mail shipping (postal rates keep increasing).
 Please inquire about international shipping rates.
-All proceeds from this non-profit book go towards preserving and sharing the rich history of this area with all.
+Proceeds from this non-profit book go towards preserving and sharing the rich history of this area with all.
 Please send orders to:

 P.O.
 Box 111

 Copies autographed by author Brian Rooney available upon request.